 - Skin regions with a lower number of sebaceous glands and a relatively poor blood supply are at particular risk of developing dry skin.

-- With poor blood supply, there is a short supply of nutrients available to build-up the hydrolipid film.
-As a result, the lower half of the body specifically the legs, knee and ankle region is particularly prone to this condition.
+- With poor blood supply, there is a short supply of nutrients available to build up the hydrolipid film.
+As a result, the lower half of the body, specifically the legs, knees, and ankles, is particularly prone to this condition.

 Treatment For Dry Skin

-Treatment for dry skin is mostly conservative and involves very manageable practices patients can incorporate into their daily life.
-The focus is to provide enough moisture and avoid activities or practices that may lead to the depletion of the hydrolipid film.
+Treatment for dry skin is primarily conservative and involves very manageable practices that patients can incorporate into their daily lives.
+The focus is on providing enough moisture and avoiding activities or practices that may deplete the hydrolipid film.

 Lifestyle Choices

-- Avoiding consumption of alcohol, tobacco and other dehydrating agents can prove valuable to supporting prognosis.
+- Avoiding the consumption of alcohol, tobacco, and other dehydrating agents can prove valuable in supporting prognosis.

 - Regular exercise and a healthy diet can help boost blood circulation and provide valuable nutrients in vulnerable parts of the body (like the legs).